mariadb-operator/mariadb-operator/docs/UPDATES.md

 spec:
   ...
   updateStrategy:
-    type: ReplicasFirstPrimaryLast
+    type: RollingUpdate
     rollingUpdate:
       maxUnavailable: 1
 ```

 ## `OnDelete`

-This strategy aims to provide a way to update `MariaDB` resources manually by restarting the `Pods` by hand.
-This way, the user is in full control of the update process, being able to decide when and which `Pods` are rolled out.
+This strategy aims to provide a method to update `MariaDB` resources manually by allowing users to restart the `Pods` individually.This way, the user has full control over the update process and can decide which `Pods` are rolled out at any given time.

 Whenever an [update is triggered](#trigger-updates), the `MariaDB` will be marked as pending to update: